Why repair or replace an air conditioner this fall?

 Related article: Air Conditioning Problems: Repair or Redesign a Noisy AC Unit?.

 However, if the compressor has failed, especially on an older unit, it’s often time to replace.
 The compressor is the heart of the system, and the investment to fix it may not be worth the cost.
-That’s also true because many times compressor failure is caused by a secondary issue that won’t be discovered until after you replace it.
+Also, many times compressor failure is caused by a secondary issue that won’t be discovered until after you replace the compressor.

 Other issues, such as refrigerant leaks, can go either way.
 One small leak might be an easy fix.
 But finding the source of multiple leaks on an older system with a lot of corrosion on the coils can be time consuming and expensive.
 And ineffective, since more leaks will continue to develop.
 In this case, replacement is likely to be the wiser option.

 Most light commercial air conditioning units are designed to last about 15 to 20 years under optimal conditions.
-However, if you have a rooftop or other outdoor unit in a large city like New York, it’s unlikely that your unit has experienced optimal conditions!
+However, if you have a rooftop or other outdoor unit in a large city like New York, you don’t have optimal conditions.
 If your outdoor air conditioner has been exposed to harsh pollution for more than 10 years, it may not be worth making a large investment in repairs at this point.

 CONDITION AND MAINTENANCE HISTORY

-How the equipment has been cared for has a major impact on the lifespan of an air conditioning unit, and hence your decision to repair or replace the air conditioner.
-Has it been regularly serviced and cleaned according to the manufacturer’s recommendations since it was installed?
-If so, then most parts may be in good shape even if the system is more than 10 years old, and the unit is less likely to keep failing.
+How the equipment has been cared for has a major impact on the lifespan of an air conditioning unit.
+Has it been regularly serviced and cleaned according to the manufacturer’s recommendations?
+If so, then most parts may be in good shape even if the system is more than 10 years old.
+Your unit is less likely to keep failing.

 Related article: Air Conditioning Maintenance Doesn’t Cost.
 It Pays.

-Has this unit been running reliably lately?
-If this is the first time it’s had a service issue, and the parts are in good shape, there’s a good chance it’s worth fixing.
-On the other hand, if it’s had a history of breakdowns and poor performance, even if you fix it you’re likely to keep experiencing problems.
+Has this unit been running reliably until now?
+If the parts are in good shape, there’s a good chance it’s worth fixing.
+On the other hand, if it’s had a history of breakdowns and poor performance, you’re likely to keep experiencing problems.

-Here’s another tip: if the occupancy and usage of your space have changed, your system’s capacity and ventilation may no longer be adequate or even properly designed.
-If this is the case, if you fix your old unit you can still be left with temperature variances and even air quality problems.
-If you are experiencing hot and cold spots, humidity issues, odors, and even reports of “sick building” symptoms from occupants, replacement is probably the way to go.
+Here’s another tip.
+If the occupancy and usage of your space have changed, your system’s capacity and ventilation design may no longer be adequate.
+If you fix your old unit you can still be left with temperature variances and even air quality problems.
+If you are experiencing hot and cold spots, humidity issues, odors, and even reports of “sick building” symptoms from occupants, HVAC replacement is probably the way to go.
 Your contractor can then evaluate the usage, capacity and location of your unit and ventilation equipment, increasing the comfort levels in your space.

 HOW MUCH CAN YOU SAVE ON ENERGY BILLS WITH A NEW UNIT?

-HVAC equipment sales literature promises that an efficient new air conditioner will save you money by reducing your electric bill.
-Can the savings really be worth the cost of a new air conditioner replacement?
-Especially if you have an air conditioner that’s more than 10 years old, the cash you save each month can be substantial and can add up very quickly.
-To figure out how much you could save with a new, energy efficient system, check out these online resources:
+HVAC sales literature promises that an efficient new air conditioner will save you money by reducing your electric bill.
+You might wonder if the savings is worth the cost of a new air conditioner replacement.
+The truth is, the cash you save each month can be substantial and can add up very quickly.
+Especially if you have an air conditioner that’s more than 10 years old.
+To figure out how much you could save with a new, energy efficient system, check out this online resource: HVAC OPCost